dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 The value of the last expression in the body is returned as the value of the LET expression.
 Like function parameters, variables introduced with LET are rebound each time the LET is entered.
 6

-The scope of function parameters and LET variables--the area of the program where the variable name can be used to refer to the variable's binding--is delimited by the form that introduces the variable.
-This form--the function definition or the LET--is called the binding form.
-As you'll see in a bit, the two types of variables--lexical and dynamic--use two slightly different scoping mechanisms, but in both cases the scope is delimited by the binding form.
+The scope of function parameters and LET variables -- the area of the program where the variable name can be used to refer to the variable's binding -- is delimited by the form that introduces the variable.
+This form -- the function definition or the LET -- is called the binding form.
+As you'll see in a bit, the two types of variables -- lexical and dynamic -- use two slightly different scoping mechanisms, but in both cases the scope is delimited by the binding form.

 If you nest binding forms that introduce variables with the same name, then the bindings of the innermost variable shadows the outer bindings.
 For instance, when the following function is called, a binding is created for the parameter x to hold the function's argument.
 Then the first LET creates a new binding with the initial value 2, and the inner LET creates yet another binding, this one with the initial value 3.
 The bars on the right mark the scope of each binding.